SpellChucker/linux_carwash/README.md

-## Linux Carwash!
+## Linux Car Wash!

-This application will be a simple car-wash application following certain criteria.
+This application will be a simple car wash application following certain criteria.
 It's built fully in Laravel with some front-end components in VueJS.
 The following is a comprehensive list of requirements: